emqx/emqx-docs/en_US/rule/bridge_mqtt.md

-# Integrate with MQTT Broker
+# Bridge Data into MQTT Broker

 Setup another MQTT broker using mosquitto, change the port to 2883.
     Taking Mac OSX for instance: